The Widow (play): Act I

 Francisco (a young gentleman) goes to the home of Brandino (an elderly judge) to obtain a warrant from Brandino's clerk, Martino.
 Martino is happy to see Francisco because Francisco is a good customer – he comes to the judge's home to obtain warrants quite regularly.
 In an aside, Francisco reveals that the real reason he comes to the house so often is because he is in love with Brandino's wife, Philippa.
 Philippa appears on a balcony above with her waiting-woman, Violetta.
-The women admire Francisco's curly hair good looks.
+The women admire Francisco's curly hair and good looks.
 Violetta drops a letter for Francisco from the balcony and waits to see if he will pick it up.
 Martino finishes writing the warrant and Francisco exits.
 Philippa asks Martino to pick up a letter that has been left on the floor.
 Martino reads the letter out loud.
 It is a love letter for Philippa from Francisco.
 Philippa pretends to be scandalised (presumably for Martino's sake).
 Brandino enters.
 Philippa shows him the letter.
 Brandino is angered, but he is not sure how he should deal with the situation.
 Philippa tells him that he should confront Francisco with the letter to shame him.